viam-soleng/viam-networkmanager-backport/README.md

 # NetworkManager Backport Module

 A generic Viam module for installing NetworkManager backports across different platforms and versions.
-This module enables fleet management of NetworkManager updates, with the first use case being the NetworkManager 1.42.8 backport for Ubuntu 22.04 (Jammy) GOST devices that enables scanning-in-AP-mode functionality.
+This module enables fleet management of NetworkManager updates, with the first use case being the NetworkManager 1.42.8 backport for Ubuntu 22.04 (Jammy) GOST devices that enables scanning-in-ap-mode functionality.

 ## Features